 Plans and Specifications of the Water Facilities

-Plans and specifications for the Water Facilities or any portion thereof, including routing of the delivery pipeline and the intake structure(s), shall be approved by HCWSA and HDC prior to the commencement of construction of any portion of the Water Facilities.
+Plans and specifications for the Water Facilities or any portion thereof, including routing of the delivery pipeline and the intake structure(s), and subject to the provisions of section 5.1, shall be approved by HCWSA and HDC prior to the commencement of construction of any portion of the Water Facilities.
 HCWSA agrees to timely deliver to HDC all plans and specifications for the Water Facilities.
 Each Party agrees to complete its review within thirty (30) days of receipt of such plans and specifications, and that it shall not be unreasonably withhold or delay such review.

 The plans and specifications shall define the maximum size of the pumps and the maximum capacity of the delivery pipelines by which Water is conveyed to the Point of Delivery, as such capacities are specified by HDC as proper and appropriate in size to supply the Guaranteed Daily Water Quantity.
 If HCWSA desires to enlarge any facility that would otherwise be part of the Water Facilities so that the facility can manage or supply a flow rate or volume of Water in excess of the Guaranteed Daily Water Quantity to Persons other than HDC, then HCWSA shall be responsible for all incremental capital costs in excess of those essential for the Water Facilities.